 Dear Brewer Schools’ Families and Staff,

-Any student who needs to go remote can have a bag lunch provided by the district.
-Here is the request form: Lunch Request Form.
+Any student who is in quarantine can have a lunch provided by the district.
+Just fill out this Lunch Request Form.
+Here is a link to the school lunch menu if you want to see the options.
 Families can pick up the lunch by driving up to the front entrance at Brewer Community School between 10:00 a.m. and 10:30 a.m.
 Please submit your form by 9:00 a.m. on the day the lunch is needed.

 As always we continue to ask all families to monitor students for any symptoms.
 The same is true for Brewer School Department staff.
 Individuals should call a health care provider if they develop symptoms.
 It is important to call a healthcare facility before showing up in person if symptoms appear.